 Cumulative GPA 3.71, Dean’s List 7 semesters

 Most experts would agree that such inclusion might do more harm than good.
-If an employer saw that you only had one semester of outstanding accomplishment during your college years, he or she might wonder what you were doing with the rest of your time at the university.
+If a potential employer saw that you only had one semester of outstanding accomplishment during your college years, he or she might wonder what you were doing with the rest of your time at the university.
 In this case, it's better not to bring your qualifications into question by including this detail.

 Dean’s List 2016-2017, with 3.9 GPA.
 Received Student of the Year award in 2017, while at ABC University

-This can be especially helpful when you’ve recently graduated from college and have little real-world work experience.
+This can be especially helpful when you’ve recently graduated from college and have limited professional work experience.

-Finally, a word about narrative.
-Sometimes, issues like whether to include dean’s list information on a resume can detract from your story.
+Finally, a word about your narrative.
+Sometimes, issues like whether to add the dean’s list information on a resume can detract from your story.
 That narrative is critically important, so don’t become so bogged down with one detail that you neglect the broader story.

 Sometimes, the simple approach is the best approach.
 In this instance, just include the information as one more detail that showcases your commitment to excellence.
 Then focus on ensuring that the rest of the resume properly conveys the value you can provide if you’re hired.